pyeve/cerberus/docs/index.rst

 Cerberus provides type checking and other base functionality out of the box and is designed to be easily extensible, allowing for easy custom validation.
-It has no dependencies and is thoroughly tested under Python 2.6, Python 2.7, Python 3.3, Python 3.4, PyPy and PyPy3.
+It has no dependencies and is thoroughly tested from Python 2.6 up to 3.5, PyPy and PyPy3.

 At a Glance
 -----------